gwn/dsql/README.rst

 Any database connection object that implements the Python DB API 2.0 (PEP 0249) is supported.
-Also, the database connection must be configured to return a DictCursor when requested for a cursor.
+Also, the database connection must be configured to return a DictCursor when a cursor is requested.

 Example Usage (mysql)::